amirabbasja/Mutual-Fund-Evaluation/README.md

 ### 11. Downside deviation

 The downward standard deviation is an improvement on the traditional standard deviation indicator.
 The downward standard deviation establishes a certain critical or minimum value, and only calculates the "bad" observations below that critical value.
 Observations above the cut-off value are considered 'good' and will be ignored.
 The downward deviation refers to the risk of a decline in securities returns when the market environment deteriorates, reflecting the magnitude of the decline in returns when the index goes down.
-The larger the decline, the higher the risk is
+The larger the decline, the higher the risk is (Washer, 2013).

 ![alt text](https://latex.codecogs.com/svg.image?%20Downside%5C;deviation=(%5Cfrac%7B%5Csum%20min(0,r_%7Bi%7D-r_%7Bt%7D)%7D%7Bn%7D)%5E%7B%5Cfrac%7B1%7D%7B2%7D%7D)